Region 7 Community Information Guide

 - EPA's Ana Rappold spoke to The Atlantic about the effects of wildfire smoke and particulate matter on brain function.

 - EPA develops software models and tools to address a range of environmental issues.
 The Community Multiscale Air Quality (CMAQ) modeling system is EPA’s premier tool for studying air pollution from global to local scales.
-In June 2023, EPA proudly celebrated the 25th anniversary of CMAQ’s initial release with a three-part story on the history and significance of this powerful computational tool.
+In June 2023, EPA celebrated the 25th anniversary of CMAQ’s initial release with a three-part story on the history and significance of this powerful computational tool.

 - Read about what has made the CMAQ model so successful over the years and why it is still relevant today.